-- TRANS-OFSP 3-2a Ensure during development review that parking lot designs meet standards in providing ingress, egress, circulation and emergency response access areas. - TRANS-OFSP 3-2b Recognize that certain areas of the city with pre-existing development are not and will not be compliant with parking standards, as with Downtown, and A Avenue.
+TRANS-OFSP 3-2a Ensure during development review that parking lot designs meet standards in providing ingress, egress, circulation and emergency response access areas.

+TRANS-OFSP 3-2b Recognize that certain areas of the City with pre-existing development are not and cannot be compliant with certain City and ADA parking standards, as with Downtown, and A Avenue area.